Bender250/bender250.github.io/_posts/eth/2020-03-29-Paragliding_in_corona_time.md

 The finished license means I can go flying on my own and where I want.
 No more waking up at 5 to get to Interlaken at 8 to take off at 9 with the school.

 ![](https://lh3.googleusercontent.com/iDZna7TvM7Njn71BfNEz5ylHgq5dq5qjmAQEvi4ku5M7-lZnZOj-Kq03rpi9zWG5_qGE5tBSbd9m6Ui70VBIDtkdzkRMndlTCdIVDYyEeFRhWKyA9bQfBQQvLYWJTI82iNapXsUZtcg=w2160-h1440-no)
 *The last preparation before my first flight alone was to change a broken line on my wing.
 It is nothing serious, D-lines are not important anyway, and it is just the coating, the core is fine.
-So surprisingly, I flight 2 flights with this broken line - the two exam flights.*
+So surprisingly, I flown just twice with this broken line - the two exam flights.*

 ## Rotenflue